Updated as of July 2019

 Your stay in El Nido wouldn’t be as beautiful without chasing its sunset.
 Head out to Las Cabanas or to its nearby beaches: Marimegmeg and Corong-corong beach, which also own a fine, white sand that you can sit on while watching the sundown.

-EL NIDO SAMPLE ITINERARY
+EL NIDO DIY ITINERARY

 Here is a sample El Nido itinerary good for 5 days which assumes a party of two and comes with an estimated budget of P7,400.00 per person that includes expenses for food, transportation, tour and entrance fee with kayak rental.
 The allocated budget does not cover cost for accommodation, souvenir items and other incidentals.

 The 5-day El Nido itinerary can be shortened to 2 or 3 days or extended to 7 days by cutting out or adding more island hopping tours, however you see fit for your travel days.

 |To the hostel for check-in||2:00PM||P50|